Sparse Tuning Enhances Plasticity in PTM-based Continual Learning: Method

 In this subsection, we introduce Mutual Information-guided Sparse Tuning (MIST), a plug-and-play pre-adaptation framework compatible with a wide range of PTM-based CL methods, including those based on prompt tuning and adapters.
 MIST acts as a pre-adaptation stage that sparsely fine-tunes the PTM before one freeze-based method.
 Specifically, it identifies the top-$k\%$ most MI-sensitive parameters through gradient-based sensitivity analysis, and selectively fine-tunes them using a mutual information objective.
 This pre-adaptation helps reshape the feature space with minimal interference to the pre-trained structure.

-To efficiently estimate the sensitivity of each parameter $\theta^i \in \theta$ to the MI objective, we adopt the MI-based Fisher Information Matrix~\cite{ewc} as an importance measure.
-While computing exact gradients over the entire task is computationally intensive, the sample distribution within a task is typically uniform in CL (more proofs in {Appendix}), enabling a batch-wise approximation:
+To efficiently estimate the sensitivity of each parameter $\theta^i \in \theta$ to the MI objective, we adopt the MI-based Fisher Information Matrix~\cite{ewc_0} as an importance measure.
+While computing exact gradients over the entire task is computationally intensive, the sample distribution within a task is typically uniform in CL, enabling a batch-wise approximation: